 12. The Brand Appeal

 If you have a strong brand, you can leverage it to attract customers.

 People are often looking to purchase brand-name products, even if these are not necessarily better than their generic alternatives.

 But they are willing to pay more for them.

 Apple is known to use this type of advertising appeal to promote its iPhone.

-The 2011 iPhone 4 commercial ended with the line, “If you don’t have an iPhone, well, you don’t have an iPhone.”
+This iPhone 4 video commercial from 2021 ended with the line, “If you don’t have an iPhone, well, you don’t have an iPhone.”

 And, in 2015, the company created the “Why there’s nothing quite like iPhone” campaign for the iPhone 6.